-Complainants or individuals with questions pertaining to this Policy may contact Katherine Raftery, Vice President, Chief Human Resources Officer and Title IX Coordinator in the Luke Building, 1 Bungtown Rd, Cold Spring Harbor, NY 11724, at raftery@cshl.edu or (516) 367-8499.
+Complainants or individuals with questions pertaining to this Policy may contact Julie Block-Rosen, Compliance Manager, HR and Legal and Title IX Coordinator in the Nichols Building, 1 Bungtown Rd, Cold Spring Harbor, NY 11724, at blockro@cshl.edu or (516) 367-5017.
 To file a complaint involving the Title IX Coordinator, contact the Chief Operating Officer.